nicodoggie/bastion-falls/site/content/locations/raibon-island.md

 part of their local lexicon as swear words and curses.

-In the ensuing years, the Hausi and their descendants have come to ascribe religious and cultural importance to theTurbiere de Hubar.
+In the ensuing years, the Hausi and their descendants have come to ascribe religious and cultural importance to the Turbiere de Hubar.
 The Hags of Hama themselves were said to have begun to reside in the Bog.
 Offerings and prayers are directed toward it, in addition to the Hags themselves.
 Their dead is laid to rest in the waters in and around it.
 They also place a general reverence upon the site, promulgating a set of legends and stories about the Bog and the Hags of Hama, including the lore surrounding the Frogmen and the Deep Lore.

+## Geography

+### Heimann Sound

 ## Locations

-### Heimann Sound

 ### Port Rainoso